sdicgdev/svg-icon-guidelines/README.md

 5. Fewer files to maintain and no need to deal with .png fallback resources that just bloat the project
 6. Eliminates font-rendering quirks including character mapping issues
 7. Tiny javascript polyfill fixes Internet Explorer fails
-8. Icons zoom with the rest of the content.
+8. Icons zoom with the rest of the content
 9. small file sizes that compress well

 ##Cons